-- (iii) if the candidate has failed one component of a module in the Final Assessment with a mark of not less than 35%, but has not demonstrated sufficient academic achievement in all remaining components of modules as described in Instruction to Examiners 3.8, the Board shall refer the candidate to reassessment in the failed component of a module in accordance with Instruction to Examiners 3.7; - (iv) where a candidate has failed any component(s) of module(s) with a mark of less than 35%, it shall refer the candidate to reassessment in that (those) component(s); - (v) where the candidate is reassessed in the research project, a new topic or the same topic may be chosen and the Examiners shall determine the resubmission deadline which shall normally be not more than three months after the intital meeting of the Board of Examiners. - 11 At Reassessment the Board of Examiners shall proceed as follows: - (i) if a candidate has passed all components of modules in the Final Assessment, the Board shall recommend the award of the Graduate Diploma; - (ii) if at the first referral to reassessment a candidate has failed one component of a module in the Final Assessment with a mark of not less than 35%, and has demonstrated, in the Board's view, sufficient academic achievement in all remaining components of modules, the Board shall consider whether or not to refer the candidate to a second reassessment in the failed component of a module in accordance with the Instructions to Examiners 4.3; - (iii) if at the first referral to reassessment a candidate has failed one component of a module in the Final Assessment with a mark of not less than 35%, but has not demonstrated, in the Board's view, sufficient academic achievement in all remaining components of modules, the Board shall refer the candidate to reassessment in the failed component of a module in accordance with Instruction to Examiners 4.2(ii); - (iv) where a candidate has failed any component(s) of module(s) with a mark of less than 35%, it shall refer the candidate to reassessment in that (those) component(s); - (v) if at their second referral to reassessment a candidate has failed any component(s) of module(s), the Board shall not award the
+- 9.1 There shall be a Final Assessment meeting at the end of the course, where the Board of Examiners shall consider the confirmed marks achieved by each candidate in the seven taught modules and the research project. - 9.2 The Chair of the Final Assessment Board shall be responsible for arrangements with external examiners, the production of any examination papers, the chairing of the meeting, the recording of marks and their presentation to the Board, the reporting of decisions to the Registrar and Secretary and such other tasks as the Senate shall require. - 9.3 A member of academic staff/the candidate may report, through the Head of the candidate's School, any factors which may affect the performance of a candidate in any part of the assessment.
+The Board may take account of evidence of extenuating circumstances only if it is formally reported in this way. - 9.4 If a candidate has been prevented from completing any coursework assessments and/or from taking the prescribed examination or some part thereof and has presented sufficient evidence of ill health or other urgent and reasonable cause, the examiners shall arrange for the candidate to complete/undertake a new coursework assessment(s) (where the candidate has not completed the coursework assessment) or take an examination at a different date (where the candidate has missed the examination) and for this to count as a first attempt. - 9.5 At the Final Assessment the Board of Examiners shall proceed as follows: - (1) if a candidate has passed all components of modules in the Final Assessment, it shall recommend the award of the Graduate Diploma; - (2) if the candidate has failed one component of one module in the Final Assessment with a mark of not less than 35%, and has demonstrated sufficient academic achievement in all remaining components of modules as described in Regulation 9.10, the Board shall consider whether or not to refer the candidate to reassessment in the failed component of a module in accordance with Regulation 9.7; - (3) if the candidate has failed one component of a module in the Final Assessment with a mark of not less than 35%, but has not demonstrated sufficient academic achievement in all remaining components of modules as described in Regulation 9.10, the Board shall refer the candidate to reassessment in the failed component of a module in accordance with Regulation 9.7: - (4) where a candidate has failed any component(s) of module(s) with a mark of less than 35%, it shall refer the candidate to reassessment in that (those) component(s):